 Family Educational Rights and Privacy Act (FERPA)

-Proof of attendance (for all classes) can be submitted to the Financial Aid office.
-If it is determined that the student is attending classes, financial aid will be reinstated and the hold will be removed.
+Verification of Academic Engagement and Attendance (for all classes) can be submitted to the Financial Aid office.
+If it is determined that the student is engaged academically, financial aid will be reinstated and the hold will be removed.

 Satisfactory Academic Progress Policy

 Students must maintain a cumulative minimum grade point average to be making satisfactory academic progress and to be eligible to receive financial aid.

 A student must complete successfully two-thirds (66.6%) of the credits (earned credits/attempted credits) s/he attempts.
 All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
 Incomplete courses, course withdrawals, course repetitions, and noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses will be included in this assessment.
 Transfer credits will be counted as attempted and earned credits in the calculation for determining satisfactory academic progress.
 Additionally, students who demonstrate a pattern of withdrawing from courses while maintaining SAP standards (for example, if they happen to have a large number of transfer credits) may be considered in violation of the SAP policy.